Alisher Usmanov: Everton F.C.

-In January 2017, Usmanov's holding company, USM, entered a five-year, $15 million+ deal with Everton F.C. for the naming rights of the club's training ground, Finch Farm.
-Usmanov's accountant and partner in USM holdings is Farhad Moshiri, the former majority shareholder of Everton and former co-owner of Usmanov's Arsenal shares, Red and White holdings.
-In 2019 Megafon became the sleeve sponsor for the men's training wear of Everton and its official matchday presenting partner.
+In January 2017 USM, entered a five-year, $15 million+ deal with Everton F.C. for the naming rights of the club's training ground, Finch Farm.
+Usmanov's partner in USM holdings is Farhad Moshiri, the former majority shareholder of Everton and former shareholder of Arsenal through Red and White holdings.
+In 2019 MegaFon became the sleeve sponsor for the men's training wear of Everton and its official matchday presenting partner.
 In 2020 MegaFon expanded their commercial agreement with Everton to become the main sponsor of the women's team.
-Companies with Usmanov’s interest continued to provide funding for the club despite the fact that he was barred from entering the UK in 2021.
+Companies with Usmanov's interest continued to provide funding for the club despite the fact that he was barred from entering the UK in 2021.

 In March 2022, Everton suspended its sponsorship ties with USM and MegaFon due to the Russian invasion of Ukraine.